TaTooKa/froth/docs/source/pages/dyingsun.rst

 You have 4 arms (can wield more weapons/ tools, or *help* yourself (+1) on actions that would benefit from that).

-You gain the *Jumping* skill; can plunge twice as far/high as humans.
+You gain the *Jumping* skill; You can plunge twice as far/high as humans.

 LIZAR'DRAC
 ^^^^^^^^^^